CBS-IIIT-Delhi/CBSWebsite/ContributionGuide.md

 # Introdution

-This purpose of this guide is to explain the conventions and rules which are needed to followed to keep the this website maintainable while keeping the effort minimal.
+This purpose of this guide is to explain the conventions and rules which are needed to followed to keep the this website maintainable, conflict-free while keeping the effort minimal.

 # Code Structure